What’s included in the 21-day Proof of Concept?

-Yes, under the Enterprise plan, Replicated offers tooling that enables airgap installations.
+Yes, under the Enterprise plan, Replicated offers tooling that enables these airgap installations.

-Replicated Troubleshoot is a product that enables your application to collect a myriad of information from your on-prem customers’ instances for analysis and remediation.
-A “collector” identifies what to collect, and an “analyzer” is an automatic analysis of a support bundle that provides insights of known issues or hints of what might be the problem.
-Our Business tier gives you access to a large number of commonly used “collectors” and “analyzers.”
-Our Enterprise tier allows you to create custom “collectors” and “analyzers.”
+Replicated Troubleshoot enables your application to collect a myriad of information from your on-prem customers’ instances for analysis and remediation.
+A collector identifies what to collect, and an analyzer is an automatic analysis of a support bundle that provides insights of known issues or suggestions of what might be the problem.
+The Business tier gives you access to a large number of commonly used collectors and analyzers.
+The Enterprise tier allows you to create custom collectors and analyzers.

 Yes, Replicated provides enterprise pricing that allows for hundreds or thousands of licenses to be distributed to customers.